 Custom Membrane Switches

-At its core and most basic function, a membrane switch is a momentary electrical contact on/off switch that activates or de-activates an electric circuit.
+A membrane switch is a momentary electrical contact on/off switch that activates or deactivates an electric circuit.
 These are sometimes called single pole, single throw, normally open (SPSTNO) switches.
-Membrane switches are manufactured by screen printing the circuit directly onto a plastic substrate with silver or carbon conductive ink.
-The simple, versatile, durable, and economical design of a membrane switch make it a superior alternative to the mechanical switch.
+Custom membrane switches are manufactured by screen printing the circuit directly onto a plastic substrate with silver or carbon conductive ink.
+The simple, versatile, durable, and economical design of a custom membrane switch makes it a superior alternative to the mechanical switch.

-A membrane switch typically has the following basic layers:
+Membrane switches typically have the following basic layers:

-- Graphic overlay with subsurface printed text/graphics,a polyester or polycarbonate layer with or without embossed keys
+- Graphic overlay with subsurface printed text/graphics and a polyester or polycarbonate layer with or without embossed keys

 - Polyester printed circuit layer